OwenCochell/cursepy/docs/source/advn/hand.rst

 and how they operate!
 If you are still unsure about the topics discussed, then be sure to check out the API reference!

-The next section will go over protocol development.